by Texas Homesteader ~

 Did you know you can make your own mini greenhouse to plant & grow seeds using a plain ole milk jug?

 The milk jug offers a warm moist growing environment and protection from the elements for your tender seedlings.
-Get a jump on the gardening season!
+Grab some milk jugs & get a jump on the gardening season!

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)